precice/config-check/docs/Rules.md

 #### JIT mapping without permission

-A JIT mapping is only valid, if Parent receives Stranger's mesh with the attribute `api-access="true"`.
+A JIT mapping is only valid if Parent receives Stranger's mesh with the attribute `api-access="true"`.

-#### JIT mapping has a wrong type
+#### JIT mapping has a wrong mapping-method

-For JIT mappings, only the types `nearest-neighbor`, `rbf-pum-direct` and `rbf` are supported.
+For JIT mappings, only the mapping-methods `nearest-neighbor`, `rbf-pum-direct` and `rbf` are supported.

 #### JIT mapping has a wrong format

-For JIT mappings, only the formats `write-conservative` and `read-consistent` are supported.
+For JIT mappings, the only supported formats are `write-conservative` and `read-consistent`.
 A `read-conservative` mapping can be achieved by switching the direction to `write` and moving the mapping from Parent to Stranger.
-This also works to achieve a `write-consistent` mapping.
+Analogously, this also works to achieve a `write-consistent` mapping.

 #### JIT mapping is in the wrong direction